This post contains affiliate links. See our disclosure policy here.

 Cocktail History

-The Coronation is a low-ABV sherry cocktail that was created by Harry Craddock and included in his 1930 recipe book, The Savoy Cocktail Book.
-This Gilded Age recipe, which was named for Edward VII’s coronation, is traditionally made with fino sherry, dry vermouth, cherry liqueur, and citrus.
+The Coronation is a classic cocktail that was created by Harry Craddock and was first published in his 1930 recipe book The Savoy Cocktail Book.
+This Gilded Age recipe, which was named for Edward VII’s coronation, is traditionally made with a dry yet palatable mixture of fino sherry, dry vermouth, cherry liqueur, and citrus.

 Cocktail Ingredients